 When arriving for our first visit with Christophe Mignon, it was clear where his passion lies; we immediately left from his winery to head to the vines in Festigny.
-Mignon farms 30 parcels making up 6.3 hectares of vines spread across the villages of Le Breuil and Festigny in the Vallée de la Marne.
-Mignon immediately pointed out the soil of green clay and chalky tuffeaux (limestone).
-“Meunier thrives here,” Mignon explained as we drove south of the Marne River.
-26 of his 30 parcels are farmed to Pinot Meunier, while three parcels are farmed to Chardonnay, and one parcel to Pinot Noir.
+Christophe farms 30 parcels making up 6.3 hectares of vines spread across the villages of Le Breuil and Festigny in the Vallée de la Marne.
+He immediately pointed out the soil of green clay and chalky tuffeaux (limestone).
+“Meunier thrives here,” he explained as we drove south of the Marne River.
+26 of his 30 parcels are farmed to pinot meunier, while 3 parcels are farmed to chardonnay, and 1 parcel to pinot noir.

 In the cellar, Mignon vinifies and pays homage to each of his 30 parcels individually.
 Primary fermentation lasts three to four weeks in stainless steel tanks and temperature control is only manipulated by opening the cellar doors.
-The parcels are blended together in April.
-Malolactic fermentation is naturally avoided.
-The wines are aged 24 to 30 months in bottle with 3/4 bottled brut nature and 1/4 bottled extra-brut.
-When dosage is added, it is usually around 2 grams/ liter and Mignon uses organic sugar cane to create the liquor.
+Malolactic fermentation is naturally avoided but may occur.
+The parcels are blended together in April and the wines are bottled by gravity before being aged 24 to 30 months sur-lattes.
+The majority of his wines are bottled brut nature, but when dosage is added it is usually around 2 grams per liter.
+Mignon uses organic sugar cane to create the dosage liquor.
 Mignon also finds himself disgorging the extra-brut a few months before the brut nature.